Seven (1995 film): Proposed sequel

-In 2002, New Line Cinema proposed a sequel named Ei8ht that would be based on a repurposed spec script titled Solace by Ted Griffin.
-The sequel would have focused on a psychic serial killer pursued by William Somerset, who would have developed similar psychic abilities.
-The idea was abandoned after principal Seven cast and crew, including Freeman and Pitt, expressed no intention to return for a sequel.
-Fincher said: "I would be less interested in that than I would in having cigarettes put out in my eyes".
-(Note: Attributed to multiple references:) The script was made into the standalone thriller named Solace (2015), which was a critical and commercial failure.
+In 2001, New Line Cinema proposed a sequel, reportedly titled Ei8ht, based on a repurposed 1996 spec script, Solace, written by Ted Griffin and Sean Bailey and influenced by Seven.
+The proposed sequel would have followed William Somerset as he pursued a psychic serial killer, with reports that Somerset would develop similar abilities.
+In a 2021 interview, Griffin said that the latter idea was false.
+The project was ultimately short-lived.
+Fincher dismissed the idea of a sequel, saying, "I would be less interested in that than I would in having cigarettes put out in my eyes".
+The script was made into the standalone thriller Solace (2015).